 Magnesium is hands down my favorite mineral.
-Without it, the body can’t make energy, muscles don’t relax, and calcium builds up, leading to a host of negative effects.
-You’ll have symptoms if you’re deficient in this vital mineral, although you may not correlate them with a magnesium deficiency.
-Here are 6 things you may not know about magnesium.
+Without it, the body can’t make energy, muscles don’t relax, and calcium builds up, leading to a host of unwanted symptoms and imbalances.
+You will have symptoms if you’re deficient in this vital mineral.
+However, you probably won’t correlate your achy legs, fatigue, or irritability with a magnesium deficiency.
+That’s why it’s so important to learn about this miracle mineral.
+Here are facts about magnesium you may not know.

 1. Magnesium Is An Enzymatic Cofactor